PavPavv/my_programming_bookmarks/md/frontend/angular.md

 inject() must be called from an injection context such as a constructor, a factory function, a field initializer, or a function used with `runInInjectionContext`.

 The singleton pattern is a design pattern of the creational type and allows the creation of objects whose access will be global in the system.

+### Component's lifecycle methods

+1. **constructor** -> The constructor is called when the component is created.
+This happens before any Angular-specific initialization methods occurs.
+2. **ngOnChanges** -> Runs after an input/output binding has been changed.
+3. **ngOnInit** ->  Runs after a component has been initialized.
+Input bindings are ready.
+4. **ngDoCheck** -> Allows developers to perform custom actions during change detection.
+5. **ngAfterContentInit** -> Runs after the content of a component has been initialized.
+You would typically use ngAfterContentInit when you need to perform some initialization logic based on the content that has been projected into the component using ```<ng-content>```.
+This is useful for components that accept content from their parent components.
+6. **ngAfterContentChecked** -> Runs after every check of a component's content.
+7. **ngAfterViewInit** ->  Runs after the view of a component has been initialized.
+This lifecycle hook is called after Angular has fully initialized a component's view and its child views.
+It is invoked once after the first ngDoCheck for the component.
+8. **ngAfterViewChecked** -> Runs after every check of a component's view.
+9. **ngOnDestroy** -> Runs before a component is destroyed.

 ----------------------------------------------------------------------------